 Bearded Grass Pink Orchids

-These orchids are usually pinkish-purple, and they flower mostly between February and April, but sometimes as late as June.
+These wild orchids are usually pinkish-purple, and they flower mostly between February and April, but sometimes as late as June.
 They are small, and in the state of Louisiana are found only in the southern, coastal areas.
 They like the acidic soils of the pine forests and can often be found thriving in the wake of a forest fire in such areas.